-.2 construction of ventilation fans, with the requirements of 12.7.4;

-.3 natural ventilation system in compliance with the requirements of 12.7.2 shall be provided in enclosed cargo spaces intended for the carriage of dangerous goods in bulk unless not fitted with mechanical ventilation.

-7.2.9 The bilge system of cargo spaces shall comply with the requirements of 7.14, Part VIII "Systems and Piping".

-7.2.10 Ships shall be provided with the following outfit:

-.1 four full sets protective clothing resistant to chemical exposure and intended for use in emergency situations.
-The protective clothing shall cover all skin so that no part of the body is unprotected and, subject to cargo characteristics, shall meet the recommendations of IMDG Code, IMSBC Code/ BC Rules;

-.2 at least two self-contained breathing apparatus in addition to those required by item 10 of Table 5.1.2.
-Two spare charges or two spare breathing apparatus shall be provided in addition to those required for the fireman's outfit (refer to 5.1.15.2).

-7.2.11 Portable fire extinguishers with a total capacity of at least 12 kg of dry powder or equivalent shall be provided for cargo spaces.
-These extinguishers shall be in addition to any portable fire extinguishers required by the present Part.

-7.2.12 Bulkheads forming boundaries between cargo spaces and machinery spaces of category A shall be of "A-60" class, unless dangerous goods are stowed at least 3 m horizontally away from such bulkheads.
+- 2 construction of ventilation fans, with the requirements of 12.7.4; - .3 natural ventilation system in compliance with the requirements of 12.7.2 shall be provided in enclosed cargo spaces intended for the carriage of dangerous goods in bulk unless not fitted with mechanical ventilation; cargo spaces with natural ventilation shall not be used for the carriage of bulk cargoes of Group B which are self-heating (SH), emitting flammable gas when wet (WF), emitting toxic gas when wet (WT). - 7.2.9 The bilge system of cargo spaces shall comply with the requirements of 7.14, Part VIII "Systems and Piping". - 7.2.10 Ships shall be provided with the following outfit: - .1 four full sets protective clothing resistant to chemical exposure and intended for use in emergency situations.
+The protective clothing shall cover all skin so that no part of the body is unprotected and, subject to cargo characteristics, shall meet the recommendations of the IMDG Code, the IMSBC Code/BC Rules; - .2 at least two self-contained breathing apparatus in addition to those required by item 10 of Table 5.1.2.
+Two spare charges or two spare breathing apparatus shall be provided in addition to those required for the fireman's outfit (refer to 5.1.15.2). - 7.2.11 Portable fire extinguishers with a total capacity of at least 12 kg of dry powder or equivalent shall be provided for cargo spaces.
+These extinguishers shall be in addition to any portable fire extinguishers required by the present Part. - 7.2.12 Bulkheads forming boundaries between cargo spaces and machinery spaces of category A shall be of "A-60" class, unless dangerous goods are stowed at least 3 m horizontally away from such bulkheads.
 Other boundaries between such spaces shall be of "A-60" class.